paulhilliar/h2-docker-volume-persistent/README.md

 `-baseDir /usr/lib/h2` means that all databases will be created within `/usr/lib/h2`, which is the folder we have shared as the volume using `VOLUME /usr/lib/h2` and also mapped on container startup using `--volume $(pwd)/data:/usr/lib/h2`

-`-ifNotExists` is important because without this, H2 will not allow you to create new databases remotely
+`-ifNotExists` is important because without this, H2 will not allow you to create new databases remotely.

 ### Connecting a SQL client to the H2 database